 Note: If you're planning to encode many videos and build have large video library on your website, it's recommended to use a service which combines video encoding and hosting in one package.

-FV Player supports wide range of video encoding and hosting service and the most popular amongst them are Vimeo and Amazon Web Services.
+FV Player supports wide range of video encoding and hosting services and the most popular amongst them are Vimeo and Amazon MediaConvert.

 - Basic Principles of Encoding Video for the Web